roxastz13/roxastz13/README.md

 - 👋 Hi, I’m @roxastz13
-- 👀 I’m interested in Game Development
+- 👀 I'm working in the game development industry.
 - 🌱 I'm always looking to improve my code, making it cleaner, more organized, and easier to understand.
-- :house: Making games with Renala Games family
+- :house: Making games with Renala Games family.
 - 📫 How to reach me : tirza.asasta@gmail.com

 <!---